 The SBA President and the ABA Representative serve as the School’s liaisons to the American Bar Association (ABA).
 Each semester, the liaisons attend the ABA Law School Division meeting to discuss concerns facing schools in our region.

-The SBA President shall appoint ad hoc committees for specific issues at his or her discretion.
-The ad hoc committees shall expire at the end of the SBA President's term, unless extended by the SBA Executive Council or new SBA President.
+Unless stated otherwise, each SBA member will participate in one of the following ad hoc committees of their choice.
+The ad hoc committee shall expire at the end of the SBA President's term, unless extended by the SBA Executive Council or new SBA President.

 The SBA Treasurer chairs the eight-member budget committee, which consists of the class presidents or their designees, and the second year day class vice president or in their absence, the third year day class vice president and further in their absence another day division class board member.
 Each fall the committee proposes an annual budget for the SBA and campus groups, in addition to a supplemental budget each spring.
 The Budget Committee's functions are further detailed in the budget article of the Constitution.

 The committee explores, plans, and implements outreach programs for law students to serve the community.
 This committee will also work with other student organizations to assist them in designing effective community service programs.

 The committee is chaired by the SBA Parliamentarian.
 The committee shall maintain a computerized copy of the SBA Constitution and By-Laws, and a computerized copy of the Standing Rules.
 The committee shall propose timely changes to these documents on its own initiative, or upon request of the SBA Executive Council.
 The committee shall particularly take note of all interpretations of the Constitution by the SBA President.